dylanljones/pyrekordbox/README.md

 [![style: black][black-badge]][black-link]

-Pyrekordbox is a Python package for interacting with the library and export data of Pioneer's Rekordbox DJ Software.
+Pyrekordbox is a Python package for interacting with the library and export data of Pioneers Rekordbox DJ Software.
 It currently supports
 - Rekordbox v6 master.db database
 - Rekordbox XML database
 - Analysis files (ANLZ)